jason-kills-u/cruelscript/README.md

-# cruelscript
+# CruelScript
-cruelscript implementation in c++
+## CruelsScript implementation in c++

-cruelscript is a recreational programming language which uses only three symbols '.', '+' and '-'.
-Please refer to the wiki for more information
+CruelScript is a recreational programming language which uses only three symbols '.', '+' and '-'.
+Please refer to the wiki for more information...